Privacy notice

 Your data protection rights

-The rights available to you depend on our reason for processing your information.
-For further information about your data protection rights and how to make a request, please see ‘Your rights
+Where personal data which identifies an individual is held, the rights available to you depend on our reason for processing your information.
+Read about your data protection rights and how to make a request.

 Your right to make a complaint

-The Council tries to meet the highest standards when collecting and using personal information.
+We try to meet the highest standards when collecting and using personal information.
 For this reason, we take any complaints we receive about this very seriously.
-We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading, or inappropriate.
+We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.

 Complaints Team